by Tracy Johnson

 So how do you get on the list?

 Start with Morning Show Boot Camp.
 It’s a great way to meet other shows, get new ideas and be exposed to opportunities.

 But don’t just attend.
 Participate.
-There are so many opportunities to establish relationships with managers, programmers, talent coaches, consultants and other shows.
+There are many opportunities to establish relationships with managers, programmers, talent coaches, consultants and other shows.
 Take advantage of it.

 That means some investigative work is needed to start the process.

 I really love how your morning show handles phone calls.
 It’s an area I’m trying to improve, and would like to ask a couple of questions.
 First, I have a hard time getting into the calls quickly without making it sound abrupt or rude.
 How do you coach your shows to do it?
-And second, I noticed that many callers on your show contribute, then the caller disappears and the show takes over.
+And second, I noticed that many callers on your station contribute, then the caller disappears and the show takes over.
 I love that.
 How do you know where to get out of a call?

 This sends several messages:

-But also make sure it stands out.
+But make sure it stands out.

 In the meantime, start building tools and resources.
 Here are a few things to invest in.